matebaranyi1995/interpretable-dl/README.md

 __Some jupyter notebooks are also exported as HTMLs, and can be found [in this folder](./original_notebooks/htmls%20with%20the%20original%20outputs)__
 ***

+## How to test the notebooks on the simulated data

+  1. clone the repository
+  2. cd into the cloned folder
+  3. build the image with the docker file

+    docker build interpretable-dl .

+  (the docker file will copy the contents of the simulated folder, so it is not neccessary to mount the folders of the cloned repo)

+  4. initialize a container

+    docker run -it --rm -p 8888:8888 interpretable-dl
+  5. run an ls to see the copied content
+  6. start jupyter

+    jupyter notebook --no-browser --allow-root --ip 0.0.0.0

 ## interpretability

 A key issue and one of the hottest topics in machine learning nowadays is model interpretability and explainability, especially if there are implications associated with the model’s prediction [(Molnar 2018)](https://christophm.github.io/interpretable-ml-book/). in this project for model interpretation, we use a state-of-the-art technique, namely SHAP (SHapley Additive exPlanations) values [(Štrumbelj & Kononenko 2014)](https://link.springer.com/article/10.1007/s10115-013-0679-x); [(Lundberg & Lee.
 2017)](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf) , that is  based on the game-theoretical concept of Shapley value .